lachrist/aran/README.md

   An array indexing all the AST node visited by the Aran instance.
   This field is useful to retrieve a node from its serial number: `aran.nodes[serial]`.
-  It is not enumerable to reduces the size of `JSON.stringify(aran)`.
+  It is not enumerable to reduces the size of stringifying Aran instances.

   ```js
   {